open-telemetry/opentelemetry.io/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 assignees: ''
 ---

-**Desired feature or idea.** What would you like to see happen?
+**Desired feature or idea**: What would you like to see happen?

-**Additional context** Anything else you can think about that would be helpful.
+**Additional context**: anything else you can think about that would be helpful.

 _Please delete paragraphs that you did not use before submitting._